looak/Gambit/README.md

 Dev Blog
 =====
+### (2017-12-27)
+#### To many things to keep in sync
+	Loads of things have been happening the past few days in my application.
+But I haven't felt like updating my blog.

+	Currently I'm having issues with the Material becoming out of sync after captures and unmakes.
+Haven't found exactly where yet but I'm getting closer.

+	Though I could almost forsee this issue when writing my implementation, I have a ton of different ways of basically the same data which is asking for these type of out of sync issues.
+So, maybe I'll rreconsider my implementation and redo it at some point in time.

 ### (2017-12-21)
 #### Diving into the undo rabbit hole
 	To fix some of the issus I wanted to write more tests.
 But I felt limited in not being able to undo moves